 Does Lloyds Bank's interest-free student overdraft limit increase over time?

-If you’re a keen shopper, the Lloyds Bank Student Account is likely to catch your eye, as you’ll get access to cashback with Lloyds’ various retail partners, as well as a TOTUM discount card (if you apply within the offer period).
+If you’re a keen shopper, the Lloyds Bank Student Current Account is likely to catch your eye, as you’ll get access to cashback with Lloyds’ various retail partners.
 The interest-free overdraft might not be quite as large as some other student accounts, but would still be very useful, especially given the staggered timescale in which to repay it after your studies end.

 More guides on Finder